 |Friday, April 10, 2015 (tentative)||2015-2016 RA Staff Meet and Greet|

 The Resident Assistant Job Description

-POSITION PURPOSE: Resident Assistants' (RAs) main function is to foster and develop community with and among students living in the residential areas on campus.
+Resident Assistants' (RAs) main function is to foster and develop community with and among students living in the residential areas on campus.
 In general, RAs are expected to possess a positive attitude which embraces the philosophies, mission, policies and procedures of the Housing and Greek Life Office, as well as the larger institution.
-Staff members are expected to exercise personal judgment to protect his/her credibility in the eyes of others; this is critical to their ability to perform and be successful in the position.
+Staff members are expected to exercise personal judgment to protect their credibility in the eyes of others; this is critical to their ability to perform and be successful in the position.
 Through the use of programming, counseling and advising, RAs serve as peer educators and the main points of contact for students in the residence halls.
 Resident Assistants are supervised by Residence Directors.